ember-learn/guides-source/guides/v3.12.0/tutorial/deploying.md

 Before you run `ember build` for this tutorial ensure you have the environment variable `LEAFLET_MAPS_API_KEY` set on your operating system, so that you can view [the maps we set up previously](../service/).

-For many Unix shell environments you can simply provide the key in front of the of the build command, such as:
+For many Unix shell environments you can simply provide the key in front of the build command, such as:

 ```bash
 LEAFLET_MAPS_API_KEY=<your key> ember build --environment=development